-ICT AND COMPUTING OVERVIEW
+ICT AND COMPUTER SCIENCE OVERVIEW

-THE ICT CURRICULUM
+THE ICT AND COMPUTER SCIENCE CURRICULUM

 Queen Anne’s has over 270 computers on the school network.
 Students have access to the computer rooms (two mac suites and three PC suites) between 7.30am and 9pm, as well as additional computers in the boarding houses.
 Boarders and sixth form students can also access the Internet in the boarding houses through their own laptop.
 The school has a policy of continually improving the ICT facilities and a wide range of software is available.